-As it turned out, one of the clients that had been on the charter boat was walking back to his car, and as he walked past us asked how we had made out.
-So we told him.
-He responded by telling us the captain had them fishing with downriggers set 30 feet deep in 60 feet of water, and all of the fish were caught on black and purple minnow imitating stick baits about 5 inches long.
+I met one of the charter boat clients on his way to his car in the parking lot and asked him about his fishing.
+He told us the captain had them fishing with downriggers set 30 feet deep in 60 feet of water, and all of the fish were caught on black and purple minnow imitating stick baits about 5 inches long.

 So you are probably wondering by now what does a fish tale have to do with GRAZING….or is it grazing?

 As it turns out, grazing and fishing have a lot in common in that it is generally not a matter of what you are doing, it is more about how you are doing it, when, and where.

 Sure, I have had fishing days when throwing out a small blue and silver spoon and trolling it 150 feet behind the boat in 10-15 feet of water caught all of the brown trout and Coho salmon you could possibly want.
 On those days FISHING meant I did not have to do a lot to catch a lot of fish.
 And sure, there are days when turning your critters out on pasture without a plan…or a clue as to what you are really doing… turns out to be GRAZING.
 More often than not, however, it will turn out that you are “just grazing.”